-We are pleased to announce the roll out of the new OALA business guides for landscape architectural services and fees.
+We are pleased to share the OALA business guides for landscape architectural services and fees.

 The Fees & Services Guide Task Force and the Professional Practice & Ethics Committee (PP&E), have prepared the following guides to assist landscape architects and clients: